Skip to main content

 BioMechanics & MechanoBiology (BMMB)

-Summer 2024 Program Dates: June 10 - June 14, 2024 (Click here to apply)
+Summer 2025 Program Dates: June 9 - June 13, 2025 - Click here to apply!

-Online and In Person
+Course Delivery: Online or In Person

 Summer Tuition: $1,300 (Online), $1,450 (In Person)

 Summer Schedule: Students can expect 30 hours of work every week.
-Each day (M-F) at the times listed (Pacific TIme) Online students will join via zoom.
+Each day (M-F) at the times listed (Pacific Time) Online students will join via zoom.

-Monday - Friday 9:00am - 4:00pm
+Monday - Friday 9:00AM - 4:00PM

-• There is no/minimal planned homework, as there is time during the daily sessions for completing the group and individual work.
+**There is no/minimal planned homework as there is time during the daily sessions for completing the group and individual work.

 In this course, at UCSD (limited spots anticipated) or in their home "lab", students will perform experiments on load-supporting skeletal structures including dissection of the knee, and biomechanical testing of models and tissues (bone, ligament, tendon, meniscus, and cartilage).
 Following each day’s lab session, students will be guided through fundamentals of biomedical data analysis, discussion, and presentation of their findings.
 After BMMB, students will have core skills and knowledge of how mammals move and bear load in health, injury, and disease.
 Those interested in exploring careers in bioengineering, biology, medicine, surgery, dentistry, or pharmacology are encouraged to apply.